GoogleCloudPlatform/click-to-deploy-solutions/streaming-data-to-analytics/README.md

 * [BQ subscription](https://cloud.google.com/pubsub/docs/bigquery) : A BigQuery subscription writes messages to an existing BigQuery table as they are received.
 You're not required to configure a subscriber client separately.
 * [Cloud Run Ingest API](https://cloud.google.com/run) : Build and deploy scalable containerized apps written in any language (including Go, Python, Java, Node.js, .NET, and Ruby) on a fully managed platform.

+## Costs

+Pricing Estimates - We have created a sample estimate based on some usage we see from new startups looking to scale.
+This estimate would give you an idea of how much this deployment would essentially cost per month at this scale and you extend it to the scale you further prefer.
+Here's the [link](https://cloud.google.com/products/calculator/#id=72845cbb-a872-46f2-930d-48280241d364).

+Note : The estimated example considers a single event ingestion.

 ## Deploy

+:clock1: Estimated deployment time: 2 min

 1. Click on Open in Google Cloud Shell button below.